 Relative Motion cylinder provided 300% higher mean internal pressure at comparable conventional fuel and cylinder volumes, however that is without increasing piston speed that causes fluid freeze and incomplete exhaust burning.

-The (NO) output was about the same, but was also reduced by about 50 % after correction for fuel requirements.
-It was almost eliminated with earlier injection time, and that can save on the need for expensive early filtration methods intended to convert NO to NO2.
+The (NO) output was about the same, but was also reduced by about 50 % after correction for fuel requirements per mile.
+However it was almost eliminated with earlier injection time, and that can save on the need for expensive early filtration methods intended to convert NO to NO2.

 Sizing of internal cylinder parts, under variable motion engineering controls of piston speeds, and cylinder internal combustion pressure, provided many choices of final designs to better address the needs of environmental and energy gain requirements.